miklevin/MikeLev.in/_posts/2025-03-21-navigating-ai-influence.md

 ## Understanding Black Swans and Butterfly Effects

-The butterfly effect and black swan events are the same thing are closely connected.
+The butterfly effect and black swan events are closely connected concepts, the later explaining the intermittency of the former.
 Just in case you ever wondered why if the butterfly effect is true, why small things don't always make those big differences.
 Why does the way a leaf falling on one side of the world not always cause a tsunami on the other?
 Why does there appear to be some dampening effect on most butterfly events?
 Why does there seem to be one preponderantly dominate timeline crushing most butterflies?
 That's normal distribution, my friend!
 The butterfly must be a black swan.

 ### The Nature of Disruptive Events